The Windup Girl: Awards and honors

 In September 2010, the novel won the 2010 Hugo Award for Best Novel category, tying with China Miéville's The City & the City.
 In May 2010, the novel won the Nebula Award for Best Novel.
 In 2010, the novel won the John W. Campbell Memorial Award for Best Science Fiction Novel.
 In 2012 a translated version of the novel by Kazue Tanaka and Hiroshi Kaneko won a Seiun Award for "Best Translated Long Fiction" at the 51st Japan Science Fiction Convention.
 The German translation Biokrieg won the Kurd-Laßwitz-Preis in 2012.
 The French translation La Fille Automate won the Planète SF Award in 2012.

 Reception

 Adam Roberts, reviewing the book for The Guardian, concludes "when it hits its sweet-spot, The Windup Girl embodies what SF does best of all: it remakes reality in compelling, absorbing and thought-provoking ways, and it lives on vividly in the mind."
 The Guardian later listed it as one of the five best climate change novels.

+In SF Signal, Jason Sanford praised the novel as "expertly crafted with beautiful writing, sympathetic characters, and a fast-paced plot", and commended Bacigalupi for "combin(ing) a perfect ear for language with wonderful ideas and world-building", noting that the "moments of horrific violence" are "never gratuitous" but instead are "integral to the novel's plot".

+In Strange Horizons, Niall Harrison stated that the novel was "irresistibly readable for long stretches", due to "the frantic excitement of uncertainty", but found its plot to be "slightly creaky".
+Harrison also compared Bacigalupi's "exploration of the submissiveness that shapes Emiko's responses in so many situations" to Richard K. Morgan's depiction of an equivalent situation in the 2007 novel Black Man, observing that the transition between Emiko's compelled behaviors and her independent actions is "unconvincing", with the result that she "feel[s] like a short story character, rather than a novel character: an argument rather than a person."
+Ultimately, Harrison felt that although the novel "is quite rigorously engaged with the legacies of colonialism and neo-colonialism, [it] is written by someone who benefits from those legacies."